Rakefire/causey.app/site/collections/_posts/2024-02-12-overcoming-barriers-to-nonprofit-partnerships-building-strong-collaborations-for-social-impact.md

 We’d like to offer a suggestion of our own to help partnerships succeed — use technology tools where you can.
 Causey can help you define the Mission, Vision, and Values of a partnership, as well as define your goals and track progress.
 Having one consistent place to provide updates will help the partnership teams communicate efficiently and effectively.

-Overcoming barriers to nonprofit partnerships requires commitment, communication, and collaboration.&nbsp;
+Overcoming barriers to nonprofit partnerships requires commitment, communication, and collaboration.
+Causey can help with those three elements and can help partnerships run smoothly.